-The controller interfaces one or two disk drives through 34- and 20-pin cables.
-If two drives are used, the 34-pin control cable is daisy-chained to drives 0 and 1.
+The controller interfaces up to four disk drives through 34- and 20-pin cables.
+If more than one drive is used, the 34-pin control cable is daisy-chained.
 The 20-pin cables are connected separately from the controller to each drive.
 Table 1-2 lists the 34-pin interface signals, and Table 1-3 lists the 20-pin interface signals.